Plant Production &

 Plant production and management systems brings together plant science disciplines including crop and soil science, horticulture, entomology and plant pathology.
 This focus area also includes researchers in the departments of biosystems engineering and agricultural economics and rural sociology who work on plant production and management.
 Key research topics of interest include plant production and protection, cropping systems, adaptability and resiliency, agricultural technology and innovations, and impact of agricultural production systems on the ecosystem.

-- Automation and data-driven decision systems (Team Leader: Bill Batchelor)
+- Automation and data-driven decision systems (Team Leader: Brenda Ortiz)

 - Genetics and genomics for improved crop cultivars (Team Leader: Jay Spiers)